Yentis/betterdiscord-emotereplacer/README.md

 yentKannaDance:rotate-90

 # Extra Features
-Size - Emotes can be 32 (normal emote size), 64 and 128px large.
+Size - Emotes can be 32 to 128px large, with 48 being the normal emote size.
 Spoilers - Emotes can be hidden behind a spoiler using spoiler tags.